With thanks to guest blogger Jennifer Adams of Places We Go.

 Of course, a town that is pretty much surrounded by water is understandably pretty big on fishing.
 Whether off the rocks, from a boat, or on the beach, fishing is a huge past-time in South West Rocks, and you will see both locals and visitors throwing a line into both the ocean and the creek.
 The best bit about this?
 Catching something tasty for dinner.

-We based ourselves at BIG4 Sunshine South West Rocks Holiday Park, which is surrounded by Hat Head National Park – you can even canoe on the lagoon behind it.
+We based ourselves at BIG4 NRMA South West Rocks Holiday Resort, which is surrounded by Hat Head National Park – you can even canoe on the lagoon behind it.

 BIG4 Sunshine South West Rocks also takes the cake for being one of the most family-friendly holiday parks in Australia.
 Thanks to its inventive owners, it has its very own Shipwreck Island Water Park – a pirate ship, water slides, and pools that will occupy hours of your kids’ time.
 In school holidays, the owner and crew even put on a live pirate show for the whole family’s entertainment.

 There is also a mini-golf course, roving characters such as Minnie Mouse and Disney Princesses, tennis, go-karts, a movie theatre, jumping pillow, games room, trampoline, bike hire, playgrounds, a fairy garden, an on-site restaurant, and more!